Tell Your Story

 A night with Glenn Miller’s Band

 I happened to be on TDY in Iceland between July 6, 1956, and July 28, 1956, with the 7366th Radar Evaluation ECM Squadron stationed at Rhein-Main Air Force Base in Frankfurt.
 We were sent there to evaluate a radar station at Hofn.
-We were housed at on Air Base at...
+We were housed at an Air Base at...

 Pedro: A night with Glenn Miller’s Band

-Hofn.
-We were housed at on Air Base at Keflavik.
-While we were there the USO troupe headed by the Glenn Miller’s Orchestra happened to visit the base and performed their famous music pieces.
+I happened to be on TDY in Iceland between July 6, 1956, and July 28, 1956, with the 7366th Radar Evaluation ECM Squadron stationed at Rhein-Main Air Force Base in Frankfurt.
+We were sent there to evaluate a radar station at Hofn.
+We were housed at an Air Base at Keflavik.
+While we were there, the USO troupe, headed by Glenn Miller’s Orchestra, happened to visit the base and performed their famous music pieces.
 I will never forget that night.

 I can’t tell my story